 Your agent needs to read the web.
 The question is how much infrastructure you want between it and the HTML.

-The MCP ecosystem now has over a dozen servers for web access, ranging from a single fetch tool that returns markdown to full cloud browser platforms with CAPTCHA solving.
-We’ve tested and reviewed the major options.
+The MCP ecosystem now has over a dozen servers for web access, ranging from a single fetch tool that returns markdown to full cloud browser platforms with CAPTCHA solving and proxy infrastructure.
+A recent security audit of 8,000+ MCP servers found 36.7% had SSRF vulnerabilities — so choosing the right web access server isn’t just about features, it’s about security.
+We’ve researched and reviewed nine major options.
 Here’s how they compare.

 The Contenders